-"Connecting to a Database" on page 3-1 describes how Embedded SQLJ programs connect to databases.
+"Embedded SQLJ versus JDBC" on page 1-2 describes how Embedded SQLJ programs connect to databases.
 This appendix provides background information and information about using nondefault connection contexts.

-The ConnectionManager Class
+The ConnectionManager class

-You use the ConnectionManager class to make a connection to a database, as described in "Connecting to a Database" on page 3-1.
+You use the ConnectionManager class to make a connection to a database, as described in "Embedded SQLJ versus JDBC" on page 1-2.
 The ConnectionManager class has two methods: